Animadversio/PythonSLG/README.md

 - [x] Strategy to save the HQ of both sides.
 (Add in threat value for occupying HQ, and thrat elim will work) @Dec.4
 - [x] Speed up the threat computation!
 And debug the threat value. @Dec.4
     * Player AI begins to use body walls to defend the others.
+* Note for an action sequence, there are some single move evaluation function and some final evaluation function.
+    Combine the two into a single final evaluation will make the thing inefficient.
+Since some evaluation are determined in the middle of the sequence instead of the end of it.
+Thus evaluate at the parent node part will save computation.
+- [ ] Self play parameter optimization.
 - [ ] Save some event list for offline learning purpose!
 - [ ] Change the DFS part to more efficient
 - [ ] Prune the main search to limit to trunk of action sequences.